CIRCT

 Syntax:

-The wait instruction suspends execution of a process until any of the observed signals change or a fixed time interval has passed.
-Execution resumes at the specified basic block with the passed arguments.
+The llhd.wait terminator suspends execution of the parent process until any of the observed values change or a fixed delay has passed.
+Execution resumes at the dest block with the destOperands arguments.
+The yieldOperands are yielded as the result values of the parent process.

 Example: